Frequently Asked Questions

-If you are a scientist, engineer, or other space professional who has been unable to locate a digital media lab near you, or if you are a visual artist/digital media center wishing to be linked to a space solar power mentor/advisor, the SunSat Design staff may be able to help you.
+If you are a scientist, engineer, or other space professional who has been unable to locate a digital media lab near you, or if you are a visual artist/digital media center wishing to be linked to a space solar power mentor/advisor, the SunSat Design staff may have some suggestions for you.

 Who is behind this project?